oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

    The command installs `tznft` CLI tool.

-2. Create a new local project directory to keep your tutorial configuration:
+2. Create a new project directory to keep your project configuration and other files:

    ```sh
    $ mkdir nft-tutorial
    $ cd nft-tutorial
    ```

-3. Initialize tutorial project config:
+3. Initialize tutorial project:

    ```sh
    $ tznft init